Skip to main content Skip to footer

 • Medical: Medical computers are often used in areas with very harsh lighting, such as hospital wards or operating rooms.
 These areas require intense lighting so healthcare providers can see documents or a patient's body while operating.
 Still, this requirement comes with the drawback of obscuring computer screens in the area.
 Therefore, medical computers and even medical-grade monitors in these areas often implement anti-glare screens to preserve visibility.

 • Industrial: Computers with anti-glare screens are extensively used in the industrial sector.
 Assembly lines often use computers to control the manufacturing process, and they are also very brightly lit so that workers can monitor the line or watch for hazards.
 This industrial-grade lighting requires an industrial-grade anti-glare solution.
-In outdoor areas, such as oil rigs, industrial computers with anti-glare screens let workers continue their work even when the sun is out.
+In outdoor areas, such as oil rigs, industrial panel PCs with anti-glare screens let workers continue their work even when the sun is out.

 Considerations For Anti-Glare Screens